BenjaminKHLau/Halp/README.md

 ![clonebnb-logo]

-[clonebnb-logo]: ./frontend/public/clonebnb.png
+[clonebnb-logo]: ./react-app/src/components/halplogo.png

 [Halp](https://halpimhungry.herokuapp.com/) is a web application inspired by Yelp.
-Clonebnb provides an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
+Halp is an American company which publishes crowd-sourced reviews about businesses.
+On Halp, you can list businesses, create reviews, and even create your own category!
+It is headquartered in Texas.

 # Project Wiki